- Country Info

-Some "accrediting bodies" will attempt to hide the fact that were actually created and are owned by the TEFL school itself.
-(Tip, look up the owner of the website url at http://www.whois.com/ and see if it matches the owner of one of the TEFL schools.)
+- Some "accrediting bodies" will attempt to hide the fact that they were actually created and are owned by the TEFL school itself.

 - Does their website look professional?

-- Does the accreditation site list their standards, procedures, and review process for schools?
+- Does the accreditation site list its standards, procedures, and review process for schools?

 - Many language schools that provide TEFL training will offer language classes that are accredited.
 Just because their language classes are accredited does not mean that the TEFL certification classes are accredited or meet the standards set by the British Council.
 In many cases, schools make it appear on their website and in literature as if the accreditation for the language classes also applies to the TEFL training.

-1) Money – It's he driving force of many business decisions and some schools will pay the price for the highest quality and others will not.
+1) Money – It's the driving force of many business decisions and some schools will pay the price for the highest quality and others will not.

 Student-teacher ratio – A standard maximum student-teacher ratio is 12 students per instructor for an in-person class.
 Schools that pack 20-30 students in a classroom to keep their costs low are not following many accreditation standards.

-2) Time – The process of accreditation typically takes six – twelve months and entails volumes of paperwork.
-Even after the process is complete, an accredited TEFL course requires extensive record-keeping and auditing of documents, tests, exams, course materials and more, all of which requires time and money.
+2) Time – The process of accreditation typically takes six-twelve months and entails volumes of paperwork.
+Even after the process is complete, an accredited TEFL course requires extensive record-keeping and auditing of documents, tests, exams, course materials and more, all of which require time and money.

 3) Course content does not meet international standards – Many TEFL companies offer weekend in-person courses that do not have enough content to be accredited (100 class hours).
 Some companies also offer cheap online classes that are not taught by qualified instructors and do not incorporate a practicum or an accredited curriculum.
 Such outfits operate on a business model based on high volume with high profits and low salary time for their instructors and classroom rental.

-4) Student teaching time with ESL students: - It takes considerable time, money, and resources to organize live practice teaching with actual nonnative ESL students for each TEFL class.
+4) Student teaching time with ESL students - It takes considerable time, money, and resources to organize live practice teaching with actual non-native ESL students for each TEFL class.
 Some TEFL schools will tout their “student teaching time,” which is in fact solely role-playing with fellow TEFL class participants (not a combination of practice with co-students and ESL students).
-Unfortunately you cannot fake not understanding English and pretend to be students and role playing alone is not a satisfactory equivalent of “live” English teaching.
+Unfortunately, you cannot fake not understanding English and pretend to be a student.
+Role-playing alone is not a satisfactory equivalent of “live” English teaching either.

-It is equivalent to a doctor not seeing real patients during their residency for 3 years after medical school, but simply “playing doctor” on fake patients pretending to be sick, have broken bones or needing an operation.
-Role playing can be a valuable teaching tool, but it is not a substitute for live practice teaching with actual ESL students and will not be recognized by accrediting bodies as valid practicum.
+It is equivalent to a doctor not seeing real patients during their residency for 3 years after medical school, but simply “playing doctor” on fake patients pretending to be sick, have broken bones, or need an operation.
+Role-playing can be a valuable teaching tool, but it is not a substitute for live practice teaching with actual ESL students and will not be recognized by accrediting bodies as a valid practicum.

-5) Graduation rates - Accrediting bodies want to know a school’s graduation rate to verify that a TEFL training school is not simply taking people’s money and then failing them or allowing them to drop out.
+5) Graduation rates - TEFL accreditation organizations want to know a school’s graduation rate to verify that a TEFL training school is not simply taking people’s money and then failing them or allowing them to drop out.

 Note: Some TEFL courses are not designed to provide a professional-level certification nor do they claim to be.
 Many courses are designed to supplement a full TEFL course or to provide an introduction to the field.
 In other cases, TEFL courses may be designed to provide basic ESL training to volunteers (e.g. a weekend TEFL course to go volunteer for 3 weeks in Ghana).
 Any training organization offering shorter or cheaper TEFL classes that do meet professional standards should state clearly what the benefits and limitations of those courses will be.

-All this being said, a TEFL school could offer a quality class and not be accredited, however you run the risk of limiting your employment opportunities and obtaining work visas in some countries by taking such a class.
+All this being said, a TEFL school could offer a quality class and not be accredited.
+However, you run the risk of limiting your employment opportunities and obtaining work visas in some countries by taking such a class.
 Some schools in some countries that require a 100 or 120 hour TEFL class by government law will accept any TEFL certification regardless of the content or accreditation from anyone.
-But at the end of the day, taking an accredited course will avail you to far more opportunities and prepare you to be a better teacher.
+But at the end of the day, taking an accredited TEFL course will avail you of far more opportunities and prepare you to be a better teacher.